Catfight: Usage in popular culture

 A 2019 article in The New York Times titled "Me-OW!
 It's the End of the Catfight", pointed how the term has been slowly falling out of favor in light of the #MeToo movement, "calling any conflict between women a catfight is understood to be sexist, and enthusiasm has generally dampened for women fighting".
-Notwithstanding, the author pointed out, remnants remained and cited the tabloid created feud between Kate Middleton and Meghan Markle as an example.
+Notwithstanding, the author pointed out, remnants remained and cited the tabloid-created feud between Kate Middleton and Meghan Markle as an example.

-In the TV and film industry
+In the film and television industry

-The entertainment industry has produced many films that include catfights.
-Below is a selection of notable films, many of them featuring major movie stars engaged in fighting.
+The entertainment industry has produced many works that include catfights.
+Below is a selection of notable films and television episodes, many of them featuring major movie stars engaged in fighting.